 There’s no doubt about it.
 Lots of TV fans are ditching their old-fashioned cable and satellite connections.
 Instead, they are using their home internet network to stream TV shows and movies to their big-screen televisions.
 Cord-cutting has lead to the rise of media streaming devices of all types and price points.

 Streaming is becoming more and more important for the entire movie and TV industry.
 Netflix’s success served as the template for this trend.
 Other services like Hulu, Amazon Prime Video, Shudder, CBS All Access and many others have continued to expand this audience.
-It’s only going to get bigger as Disney Plus and Apple TV Plus launch.
-Plus, we have HBO Max and Peacock, among others, in the wings for 2020.
+The streaming wars got even bigger with the Disney Plus and Apple TV Plus launches.
+Now we have HBO Max and Peacock, among others, that are now live.
 So, which of the current media streaming devices is the best as we get ready for all of these new services?

 We have listed the best media streaming devices you can buy with budget, mid-range, and high-end models to choose from.
-As you can see, if you are interested in checking out the new streaming services launching this fall and into 2020, price will not be an issue.
+As you can see, if you are interested in checking out the new streaming services, price will not be an issue.

 Best media streaming devices: